x-cellent/cloud-gateway-demo/README.md

 ## Conclusion

-- Cloud-Gateway enables encrypted UDP communication between different private networks, which is backed by WireGuard&reg;.
+- Cloud-Gateway enables encrypted UDP communication between different private networks, which is backed by [BoringTun](https://github.com/cloudflare/boringtun), a userspace implementation of [WireGuard&reg;](https://www.wireguard.com/) VPN.
 - Cloud-Gateway provides intuitive _pipe_ syntax to configure the built-in TCP proxy.
+With _pipe_ the services on the VPN can be managed in a coherent and expressive manner.